-Often, editing directly in the content is uncomfortable and easy to grasp for users, and it is convenient to manipulate a complete dataset or dataset.
-For example, a product block that has a product name, photo, description, price, and link - as most of this data is used only once and in one place, and editing is straightforward, the product reference can be used for more places - like a click on a product name, a product photo, and a call-to-action purchase button.
-Entering a link in three places would then lead to errors and just the datasets minimize this risk of error.
-Blocks can then contain one or more datasets with multiple data.
+Often, editing directly in the content is uncomfortable and not easy to grasp for users, and it is more convenient to manipulate a complete set of parameters, so called datasets.
+For example, a product block that has a product name, photo, description, price, and link - as most of this data is used only once and in one place, and editing is straightforward, the link can be used in multiple places - like a click on a product name, a product photo, and a call-to-action purchase button.
+Entering a link in three places would then lead to errors and datasets minimize this risk of error.
+Blocks can contain one or more datasets with multiple values.

 Data attributes are a combination of element attributes and their values that belong to them, and actions that occur when they change, and are divided into simple attributes and complex attributes.

 A simple attribute is an attribute that is applied directly to the element on which it is used, and the change of value is reflected only within that element.
-An example may be a price item in a block - a simple data attribute would then take the form of mkt-data-field = "inner" mkt-label-inner = "New Prize".
-In this case, the mkt-data-field tells you what type of attribute it is, ie. that this is an attribut inner.
+An example may be a price item in a block - a simple data attribute would then take the form of mkt-data-field="inner" mkt-label-inner="New Prize".
+In this case, the mkt-data-field tells you what type of attribute it is, ie. that this is an attribute inner.
 Changing the value will only change the inner content (innerHTML) of this element.
 The mkt-label-inner attribute then defines how the label should be named in the dialog box.

 So if you need to change the alt attribute of an image, then the data attribute will look like this: